 Population growth and new residential development give rise to the need for additional library services.
 Council currently provides library services in three locations Brunswick Heads, Mullumbimby and Byron Bay.
-The old Byron Bay Library was too small to meet the current demand.
-The new library will service the local catchment as well as fulfilling a function as a central library for the entire local government area.
+The current Byron Bay Library is too small to meet the current demand.
+It is proposed to close this library and to construct a new library.
+This new library will service the local catchment as well as fulfilling a function as a central library for the entire local government area.
 The Library Council of New South Wales' guideline "People Places A Guide For Public Library Buildings In New South Wales" (guideline) identifies that a library can perform the functions of a local library and central library.
 The guideline sets a central area factor to allocate additional floor space to the library to facilitate the additional functions.
 The guideline identify that 15% of the floor space of a library should be allocated to this central function.
 This central area factor will be utilised to split the cost of the facility between the local catchment and shire wide.